 Today, Nazism is the political system most people associate with anti-Semitism, or irrational fear and hatred of the Jewish people.
-The origins of Nazi anti-Semitism are a matter of some debate.
-Adolf Hitler was one of several Nazi leaders who nurtured a hatred of the Jewish people.
+The origins of Nazi anti-Semitism, however, are a matter of some debate.
+Adolf Hitler was one of several Nazi leaders who clung to anti-Jewish hatred and prejudices.
 Many theories have been advanced about why Hitler and his movement were so vehemently anti-Semitic.

 Most historians agree Hitler’s anti-Jewish prejudices were probably acquired during his days in Vienna.
 The Austrian capital before World War I was one of Europe’s strongest harbours for anti-Semitism.
 Viennese politicians often used Jewish rumours and conspiracy theories to win votes.

 Hitler was inspired by these men.
 They provided the struggling young artist with excuses and scapegoats for his own personal sufferings.
 He particularly admired Karl Lueger, a Viennese mayor who proposed laws restricting Jews.